pboutinaud/SHiVAi/step_by_step/README.md

 **Note:**

 - Only the fully contained Apptainer workflow is described here.
-I runs linearly, which make it potentially slower than other modes.
+It runs linearly, which make it potentially slower than other modes.
 For better performence, check the [Mixed approach](../README.md/#mixed-approach-recommended) from the main read-me.
 It requires specific python envivornment with more installs, so you will need to know how to do this kind of things if you want to go this way.
 - For advanced options or troubleshooting, see the full [README](../README.md)